 These courses are intended primarily to increase fluency by reading more literature in the original than the confines of a GCSE course enable.
 We hope that the students will leave with a considerably greater confidence in reading the language which will directly benefit public examination performance, not only in the language papers but also in the literature papers with a greater alertness to a wider range of authors and the linguistic / stylistic devices which they use.

 A range of prose and verse authors are covered.
 Tutors choose texts intended to best suit the students based on the information they and their referees provide.
-This may consist of whole texts (e. g. an easier book of Ovid) but a lot of groups will use readers such as:
+This may consist of whole texts (e. g. an easier book of Ovid) but a lot of groups will use readers an anthologies such as:

 - Wheelock – Selections from Latin Literature

 - Murgatroyd – Apuleius, Metamorphoses and From Augustus to Nero

 - Balme and Morwood – Cupid and Psyche and The Millionaire’s Dinner Party

 - The Oxford and Cambridge Latin Anthologies